smnorris/mit_onetool_data/README.md

-# dissdata
+# OneTool data

-Data collection for MIT's DISS application
+Data collection for MIT's DISS application.

-## Usage
-Browse the the `/dissdata/data` folder to see included data.
+Folders are by general category, browse each folder to see included data.

-README files in each subfolder for information about the data files included, such as:
+See `README.md` files in each folder for information about the data files included, such as:
 - title
 - description
 - source
 - caveats
 - preparation notes

-Data files noted in the READMEs are all held as .csv.
+Data are provided as .csv.

-A data dictionary for each data file is included in the corresponding `_METADATA.csv`, with type and description for each column included in the data file.
+For each .csv data file included, there is a corresponding `_METADATA.csv` file which documents column types and descriptions for the associated data file.

+Where applicable, data preparation scripts are included.